 - Add the fennel, its leaves, and all the remaining ingredients to the bowl with the potatoes and stir well.
 Allow to stand for 15 to 20 minutes before serving.
 Keep covered if you’d like to serve the salad a bit warm; otherwise, serve at room temperature.

-Here are more tasty vegan salads and side dishes.
+Here are lots more plant-forward salads and side dishes.